ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 the atmosphere is very jovial and,

 consequently, generates lots of support for the teams.
-During each start of drive sequence after the firrst, between Steps 2 and 3, each coach rolls a D3 and adds their team's current Dedicated Fans characteristic.
+During each start of drive sequence after the first, between Steps 2 and 3, each coach rolls a D3 and adds their team's current Dedicated Fans characteristic.
 If the result is higher than their team's Fan Factor for